This article gives an overview of the Excel import/export template for Meisterplan.

 - If no calendar is specified for a resource in the Resources sheet, the default calendar will be assigned to that resource when it is imported.

-- Newly created empty Meisterplan databases include a 40 hours a week Monday to Friday Default calendar without any exceptions.
-Demo databases include 40 hours a week Monday to Friday calendars for Germany, the UK and the US with all common public holidays for each country defined as exceptions of the respective calendar.
-The German DE calendar is initially defined as the default calendar.
+- Newly created empty Meisterplan databases include a 40 hours a week, Monday to Friday Default calendar without any exceptions.
+Sample databases include 40 hours a week, Monday to Friday calendars for Germany, the UK and the US, with all common public holidays for each country defined as exceptions of the respective calendar.

 - If you wish to edit calendars already existing in Meisterplan or assign such calendars to resources via Excel, you must first export all data to Excel in order to receive the associated ID, which is required to refer to an existing calendar.